Financial Advisor Website Guide: Complete SEO Buyers Checklist for RIAs

 What’s the difference between local SEO and general SEO—and which is better for financial advisors?

 The difference between local SEO and general SEO is the search intent and geographic focus.
 General SEO improves visibility for broad, national searches.
-Local SEO targets location-specific searches like “retirement planning Cleveland, OH.”
+Local SEO targets location-specific searches like “retirement planning [city].”

 For financial advisors, local SEO is far more effective—it captures users with commercial intent who are actively looking for a financial partner nearby.